BHAVYASHETTYRAI/Microdegree-ourbatch/README.md

-echo "this is jenkin server"
+echo "this is jenkin server and working succesfully"